confidential-computing/twi-rats/draft-novak-twi-attestation.md

 Several distinct options are possible, outlined below.
 In all cases, the Credential is generated and signed by the Identity Provider (IDP), but may get to the Workload in one of several ways, described later.
 The main pivots are:

 1. Where the Credential Key is generated:
-    1. By the Workload itself or
+    1. By the Workload itself
     2. By an Identity Provider as part of Credential generation
 2. Where the Workload gets its Credential from:
     1. The Verifier